 But we can’t be placing all the blame on the organisers here.
 Remember when I said that we live in a blame culture society?
 Perhaps those of us who currently lack the confidence to get out there and do something, should take some responsibility, take a chance, take the plunge, and get involved.
 Without effort on BOTH sides, changes will not be effective.

-I can’t guarantee that this is a fool proof way of getting more women at your event, but it works for me!Thank you for reading!
-GirlGeekUpNorth x
+I can’t guarantee that this is a fool proof way of getting more women at your event, but it works for me!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter